sakhi3008/30DaysOfPythonChallenge/Day20/day20_notes.md

 ✅ Received the raw **HTTP response**
 ✅ Parsed the response to extract and print only the HTML content
 ✅ Closed the socket to release resources

 ---

-## 🎯 Challenge – Fetch and Display a Webpage’s Content

-In this challenge, I built a simple HTTP client using sockets that:

-- Connected to `example.org`
-- Manually sent an HTTP GET request
-- Printed the raw HTML content of the homepage

----